 I knew I was going to have to kill this creature, it was decimating the bird population.
 Sure enough my hatchet was right there, leaning up against the wall by the screen door.
-I grabbed the bird and laid its head on a stump, and though it hurts my heart to kill anything, I cut it right across the neck, its head barely attached by a thread of skin.
+I grabbed the bird and laid its head on a stump, and though it hurts my heart to kill anything, I cut it right across the neck.
+Its head dangled, barely attached by a dab of skin.

 I went into the house to discover we’d invited guests over and they’d already arrived for dinner.
 I hastily prepared a meal, adding the bird I’d just killed as a centerpiece to my feast.
 A husband and wife were waiting in the dining room with their future son in law.
 Their daughter would be there shortly.